 The 2008 Financial Crisis

 The 2008 global financial crisis marked a turning point for Saab.
-GM, facing its own bankruptcy, decided to divest or close several brands, including Saab.
-In 2010, Saab was sold to Dutch sports car manufacturer Spyker Cars, but this new chapter was short-lived.
-Spyker lacked the resources needed to turn Saab around, and the brand continued to struggle financially.
+GM, facing its bankruptcy, decided to divest or close several brands, including Saab.
+In 2010, Saab Motor was sold to Dutch sports car manufacturer Spyker Cars, but this new chapter was short-lived.
+Spyker lacked the resources to turn Saab around, and the brand struggled financially.

 Bankruptcy and Production Halt

 Following the sale to Spyker, Saab faced production delays and disruptions, further eroding customer confidence and sales.
-By December 2011, the inevitable happened—Saab filed for bankruptcy.
-The company’s assets were acquired by National Electric Vehicle Sweden (NEVS), effectively marking the end of Saab as we knew it.
+By December 2011, the inevitable happened—Saab Motor filed for bankruptcy.
+National Electric Vehicle Sweden (NEVS) acquired the company’s assets, effectively marking the end of Saab as we knew it.

 Brand Identity and Market Positioning